-THE CCEE PILOT PARTNER STORY: THE SHORT CYCLE
+THE CCEE PILOT PARTNER STORY:

+THE SHORT CYCLE

-In the final year of the Pilot Partnership teams began to After being provided two different examples of how process develop a full plan to implement a short cycle for their change action.
+In the final year of the Pilot Partnership teams began to develop a full plan to implement a short cycle for their change action.
 The teams had now had a year of learning engrossed in CI and were now ready to create a change that would have a great impact on the pilot partner's identified problem of practice.
 There had been in year one, some work with design theory and innovation.
 This time, the teams are using their change action, and if necessary, breaking it down into smaller pieces to develop short cycles of inquiry to study the impact and implementation.
 Critical to the short cycle was the identification of process and outcome measures: